Masahiko Amakasu: Biography

+In 1940, Amakasu produced "China Nights" (支那の夜, Shina no yoru), which became the most popular Japanese film of that year.
+The film told the story of a romance between a Chinese woman and a Japanese merchant navy officer.
+Eri Hotta argued that Amakasu projected a Pan-Asian message in the film, with its Chinese heroine marrying the Japanese hero, and moreover, it is clear that the Japanese hero is the dominant partner in their relationship, which was meant as a metaphor for the relationship Amakasu wanted to see between Japan and China.

 With the fall of Manchukuo to Soviet forces during the invasion of Manchuria in August 1945, Amakasu committed suicide by taking potassium cyanide.
 On the last day of his life, he wrote out a suicide note in his office and swallowed a cyanide pill.